tammytdo/fdnpython_UW/README.md

 # fdnpython
-IT FDN 100: Foundations Of Programming: Python.
-University of Washington Course, Winter 2018
+IT FDN 100: Foundations Of Programming: Python University of Washington Professional Continuing Education, Winter 2018